 Cruise Port Honolulu.

-Honolulu is a frequent stop for cruise ships repositioning in the Pacific, cruises going out of the west coast of the U.S. And Canada as well as cruising the Hawaiian Islands.
-It is the largest city in the islands, the states Capital and gateway to Hawaii’s most developed island.
+Honolulu is a frequent stop for cruise ships repositioning in the Pacific, cruises going out of the west coast of the U.S. and Canada as well as cruising the Hawaiian Islands.
+It is the largest city in the islands, the states Capital and gateway to Hawaii’s most developed island Oahu.